-ExpanDrive for Linux is currently in public beta.
-It is available as a 64-bit Debian or RPM package suitable for running on most Linux distributions including Ubuntu, Fedora, CentOS, RHEL, Mint and more.
+ExpanDrive for Linux is currently available as a 64-bit Debian or RPM package suitable for running on most Linux distributions including Ubuntu, Fedora, CentOS, RHEL, Mint and more.
 It supports Google Drive, OneDrive, Dropbox, Amazon S3, Box, SFTP, FTP, BackBlaze B2 and more.

 Full integration into your file manager